-Gene Expression Patterns is devoted to the rapid publication of high quality patterns of expression of interesting or important genes during development, or the results of gene expression screens analysing interesting developmental events or stages.
+Gene Expression Patterns is devoted to the rapid publication of high quality studies of gene expression during development.
+These studies can be on the in situ expression patterns of important or interesting genes, or the temporal expression of large gene sets during development.
 There is no specific length limitation for the papers provided that the results are reported succinctly.

 - The spatial and temporal expression during development of a gene(s) that has potential or known importance for developmental mechanisms

-- The temporal expression of large gene sets during an interesting period or process of development, or in relation to specific developmental mechanisms
+- The temporal expression of large gene sets during an interesting period or process of development

 - It is an analysis of one or more genes in all embryo tissues

 - If a study in a specific developing organ, it reports expression of several genes, or of a single gene if it has high intrinsic interest